TheOwlSenpai/hangultrainer/KOREAN-HANGUL.md

  a correct Romanized answer:

 1. **Observation:**
-   - Identify the individual Hangul character, in this case: ㅂ (b) 'initial', ㅣ (i) 'vowel', ㅌ (t) 'final'.
+   - Identify the individual Hangul character, in this case: ㅂ 'initial', ㅣ 'vowel', ㅌ 'final'.

 2. **Romanization:**
    - Romanize each character: ㅂ (b) + ㅣ (i) + ㅌ (t) = "bit."